Where and How to Attack? A Causality-Inspired Recipe for Generating Counterfactual Adversarial Examples

 Regarding the results compared with the baselines, we can observe that the adversarial examples obtained by CADE(Mb) achieve the highest transfer-based ASR among all competitors.
 Specifically, our CADE(Mb), CADE(2), CADE(3) not only achieve high ASR on the standard trained model but also achieve consistently high scores on the adversarial trained defense model, which indicates the effectiveness of our resulting adversarial examples to reveal the vulnerability of both standard and adversarial trained models.
 Besides, our CADE(Mb) also achieves competitive ASR on the white-box scenario, which is 99.4 and 99.7 under Res-50 and VGG-16, respectively.
 Further, our CADE with random intervention and no substitute model achieves competitive results compared to baselines, and even becomes the first or second winner on the transfer-based results.

-Regarding the results of our CADE intervening on different variables, i.e., CADE(1), CADE(2), CADE(3), and CADE(Mb), first, we observe that the ASR of CADE(1) which intervenes on co-parent of the target is lower than those of CADE(2) and CADE(3) which intervenes on the child of the target.
-The lowest result of co-parent intervention can be suggested by Proposition~\ref{prop:latent} with the unchanged marginal $p(\vecrv{z})$.
-However, the vulnerability of models to the co-parents intervened examples can be due to, the models that overfit to the perfectly generated data tending to make mistakes when the imperfect legitimate examples are generated from the generative model with noises, which is also suggested in \cite{c:acgan}.
+Regarding the results of our CADE intervening on different variables, i.e., CADE(1), CADE(2), CADE(3), and CADE(Mb), first, we observe that the ASR of CADE(1) which intervenes on co-parent of $\rv{y}$ is lower than those of CADE(2) and CADE(3) which intervenes on the child of $\rv{y}$.
+The lowest result of CADE(1) can be suggested by Proposition~\ref{prop:latent} with no structural change in $\vecrv{z}$.
+However, the vulnerability of models to the CADE(1) can be due to, the white-box gradient exploiting the weakness of the model, and the models that overfit to the perfectly generated data tend to make mistakes when the imperfect legitimate examples are generated from the generative model with noises, which is also suggested in \cite{c:acgan}.
 Further, we provide the result of the attack using \emph{Pendulum} simulator in Appendix~C.2.